LCFS 101 – A Beginner’s Guide

 Fuels in the California transportation fuel pool that have a CI lower than the target established by CARB generate LCFS credits.
 Those fuels in the transportation fuel pool with CIs higher than the target generate deficits.
 A fuel producer with deficits must have enough credits through generation and acquisition to be in annual compliance with the standard.

 Petroleum importers, refiners, and wholesalers are Regulated Parties (RPs) under the LCFS.
 CARB approved alternative fuels producers can opt-in to the program; these participants are also referred to as RPs.
 When transportation fuels are imported, refined, or sold in California, RPs and opt-in RPs enter the transaction level information into CARB’s central data system for the standard, the LCFS Reporting Tool (LRT).
 The LRT tracks each transaction of fuel with its corresponding credit or deficit position, and sums for each RP.
 Credits are retired when used to cover deficits per annual compliance report.
 LCFS credits do not have a vintage and do not expire.
-Credit transactions are reported to the LRT, including the transaction price in units of million tonnes (MT) of LCFS credits.
+Credit transactions are reported to the LRT, including the transaction price in units of metric tons (MT) of LCFS credits.
 Credit owners can only sell or trade their credits with other RP deficit holders.
 Parties outside the 230 RPs are not allowed to hold LCFS credits.

 What kind of fuels generate credits?